rust-lang/rfcs/text/0000-generic-int.md

 percentage could be represented exactly as `int<0..=100>`.
 Whether an integer is signed simply depends on whether its lower bound is negative.

-The primary reason for leaving this out is… well, it's a lot harder to implement, and could be added in the future as an extension.
-Longer-term, we could for example guarantee that `int<0..=2.pow(N)-1>` is equivalent to `uint<N>`, and `int<-2.pow(N)..=2.pow(N)-1>` is equivalent to `int<N>`, ensuring that ultimately, we could replace literals with our bounded types.
+The primary reason for leaving this out is… well, it's a lot different from the existing integer types in the language.
+Additionally, such types could be added backwards-compatibly by guaranteeing that `int<0..=2.pow(N)-1>` is equivalent to `uint<N>`, and `int<-2.pow(N)..=2.pow(N)-1>` is equivalent to `int<N>`.
+As such, these types could be added as a future extension.

-Again, how these bounded types work would have to be fleshed out in a future RFC.
+Quite simply, there are more questions to answer by adding range-based types than size-based types, and the goal of this RFC is to be able to reap the benefits of generic integers before such designs are fleshed out.

 ## Integer traits